 The Sicilian port of Messina is the busiest of Italian ports.
 The traffic between Calabria and Messina is the source of most of the passenger traffic.
 Cruise passengers typically head south on shore excursions to Taormina and Mt.
 Etna.
 Messina is famous for its citrus fruits.
 Zesty lemons, juicy mandarin oranges, tasty olives and rich wines are all grown around Messina.
 Its art museum includes important paintings by Caravaggio and Antonello da Messina.

 Naples cruise port in the region of Campania welcomes visitors to southern Italy.
 Families, friends, and groups traveling together will love our Naples shore excurison options and low group prices.
 This city captures everyone’s imagination.
 It is home of the Pizza Margherita.
 The Naples Archaeology Museum is best museum of Western Civilization.
 Drive around the Bay of Naples to Mt Vesuvius.
 Visit the ancient Roman archaeological sites in Pompeii, Herculaneum, and Stabiae .
 Enjoy the natural beauty of the Amalfi Coast and Capri.
 Its rich cultural history makes this city an Italy cruise sightseeing highlight.
-Click official Naples cruise terminal website for more Naples port information.
+For more information about the Naples port information click here.